hop-proto/hop-go/authgrant_spec.md

 - **Target Username** (32 bytes): the user on the target server that the Delegate wants to perform the action as (the *to whom* or *as whom* I guess).
 Populated by DClient from default (local username) or CLI flags/config.
 - **Target SNI** (<=256 bytes): the identifier of the server that the Delegate wants to connect to (the other part of the *to/as whom*).
 In the format of a cert ID Block.
 Populated by DClient from CLI flags/config.
 - **Target Port Number** (2 bytes): what port to connect to on the target.
 Populated by DClient from default or CLI flags/config.
 - **Grant Type** (1 byte): indicates how to interpret the "Associated Data" section.
 Can be one of "shell", "cmd", "local PF", "remote PF", etc. Populated by DClient.
-TODO(baumanl): is this actually necessary/how was I using it exactly before...?
-- **Reps** (1 byte): How many times this authorization grant can be used (single use or multi-use).
-Don't know if we care about this or if we should allocate more than one byte.
 - **Start Time** (8 bytes): timestamp of when the authorization grant becomes effective.
 - **Expiration Time** (8 bytes): timestamp of when the authorization grant expires.
-- **Delegate Client Certificate** (<= 660 bytes): "self-signed" or otherwise; contains Delegate's static public key.
+- **Delegate Client Certificate** (<= 660 bytes): self-signed cert; contains Delegate's static public key.
 - **Associated Data** (* bytes): More information about specific action (e.g. command to run, ports to forward, etc.)

-**TODO**(baumanl): Previously the Intent Request was missing some concept of the "when" (start time, duration, repeatability of the grant).
-What exactly do we want to support/what should the defaults be?
-I added the Reps, Start Time, and Duration fields to account for this, but they were not mentioned in the original outline of the auth grant protocol and I did not implement them previously.

 ### Authorize Intent